device42/device42-docs/docs/auto-discovery/cloud-auto-discovery/azure-autodiscovery.md

 Navigate to **Subscriptions > Select your Subscription > Access Control (IAM) >  Roles > Add > Add Custom Role**.
 Give the custom role a name, and an optional description, then select either **Start from scratch** or **Start from JSON**.

 1. If using the **Start from scratch** option, you will need to manually select each permission needed for this application to access the desired resources.
 The permissions needed are available in Device42 documentation [here](auto-discovery/cloud-auto-discovery/index.mdx).
 Select **Add permissions**, search for and select the desired permission, check the relevant box, and choose **Add**.
 Repeat this for any desired permissions.
-2. If using the **Start from JSON** option, copy and paste the JSON data below, to pull in the necessary permissions from the list in the Discovery section, and save it as a .json file.
+2. If using the **Start from JSON** option, copy and paste the JSON data below, to pull in the necessary permissions from the list in the Discovery section, and save it as a `.json` file.
 Upload this file on the **Basics** page when creating the role, and the permissions will be automatically defined.

-#### Tenant Level

-If using the Tenant ID for discovery, you'll create a Single Role at the Tenant level.
-Navigate to **Management Groups > Select your Azure Tenant Group > Access Control (IAM) > Roles > Add > Add Custom Role**.
-Give the custom role a name, and an description, then select **Start from scratch** or 88.

-1. If using the **Start from scratch** option, you will need to manually select each permission needed for this application to access the desired resources.
-The permissions needed are available in Device42 documentation [here](auto-discovery/cloud-auto-discovery/index.mdx).
-Select **Add permissions**, search for and select the desired permission, check the relevant box, and choose **Add**.
-Repeat this for any desired permissions.
-2. If using the **Start from JSON** option, copy and paste the below JSON data, pulling in the necessary permissions from the list in the Discovery section, and save it as a .json file.
-Upload this file on the Basics page when creating the role, and the permissions will be automatically defined.

 ```
 {